Honors Program Curricular Sequence (Freshman and Sophomore Years)

 Scholarship, Leadership and Servanthood

 Semester I - The Scholar in the Academy: Honors scholars will enroll in a 5-credit section integrating a 2-credit English writing requirement with a 3-credit Western Civilization component.
-The course will focus historical investigation and writing on a common theme, and will fulfill requirements for Section II A and the Rhetoric and Research component of the AU Liberal Arts Program.
+The course will focus on historical investigation and writing on a common theme, and will fulfill requirements for Section F3 and W3 of the AU Liberal Arts Program.
 Honors Scholars will also receive mentoring from the Honors Program Co-Directors and support from their Honors cohort during their freshman year, so the F1 Liberal Arts Program requirement will be waived for Honors students.

-Semester III – The Scholar as Natural Scientist: Honors scholars will enroll in a 4-credit science course to fulfill requirements for Section IV A of the AU Liberal Arts Program.
-The course will examine the nature of science, the history and philosophy of science, as well as scientific techniques and practice.
+Semester III – The Scholar as Natural Scientist: Honors scholars will enroll in a 4-credit science course that fulfills requirements for Section W2 of the AU Liberal Arts Program.
+The course will examine the nature of science, and the history and philosophy of science, as well as scientific techniques and practice.

-Thus, upon completion of the sophomore year, Honors Scholars will have taken a total of 17 credits of courses specifically designed for the honors college.
+Thus, upon completion of the sophomore year, Honors Scholars will have taken a total of 16 credits of courses specifically designed for the honors program.
 All these credits will be applicable to requirements for the Anderson University Liberal Arts Program curriculum.